Hello? Is it better team communication you’re looking for?

 All jokes aside, with so many companies working remotely, making sure your whole team is on the same page when it comes to deadlines and deliverables can get a little tricky.

 And the bigger and more distributed your team, the harder it can be for everybody to sync up.
-In fact, according to a report from Buffer, collaboration and communication are two of the biggest struggles for remote workers, right after loneliness and unplugging after work.
+In fact, according to a report from Buffer1, collaboration and communication are two of the biggest struggles for remote workers, right after loneliness and unplugging after work.

 But not all is lost!
 There are several tools available that are specifically designed to help teams communicate and collaborate.
 But with so many options available, it can be tough to figure out which solution makes the most sense for your team.